Morningstar's Third Annual Health Savings Account Study Shows Progress But Also Room for the Industry to Lower Fees and Improve Transparency

 - Room for industry improvement: Each provider has at least one shortcoming.
 None earn Positive marks across the board as an investing account, and only one earns Positive marks on all measures as a spending account.
 Fees vary drastically among HSA providers and remain elevated.
 Across the 10 investment providers, the average cost for the cheapest passive 60/40 portfolio ranges from 0.02% to 0.69% per year.

 - Upgrades and downgrades: Morningstar upgraded HealthEquity's investing account assessment to Neutral from Negative, because it waives maintenance fees earlier than most competitors that charge them, and it trimmed expenses during the past year.
-On the flipside, UMB Bank, Fifth Third, and Optum's investing account assessments were downgraded to Negative because their fees look increasingly unattractive versus competitors who are cutting expenses.
+On the flipside, UMB Bank and Optum's investing account assessments were downgraded to Negative because their fees look increasingly unattractive versus competitors who are cutting expenses.

 The overall assessment for each provider is listed below.